self20/Moustache/README.md

 ### KNOWN ISSUES ###

 - TODO: There is no UI function to remove a torrent. `/remove/{id}` is the URL.
 It’ll come later.
-- TODO: If torrent storage path does not exists, an error occurred.
-Moustache must be able to handle that itself.
 - TODO: Download buttons does not work.
-- TODO: It’s not possible to download a torrent with a direct URL or a magnet.
+- TODO: It’s not possible to download a torrent with a magnet.
 -
-- Sometimes, mime type guessing is wrong.
 - Torrent does not appear stopped or started after doing the action, the page has to be reloaded.
 It happens because Moustache is asynchronous and the torrent client is slower.

 ### Security ###